Leewired/Easy_Controls/README.md

 * Fix annoying dialog that pops up for each(!) control if transformations do not match when constraining
 * Add support for full control library

 This tool was created for speeding up the control creating process and for coding practice.
+I am still an inexperienced coder, and will gladly accept criticism and advice.

+-Leevi